Emergence of a Fluctuating Ground State in Y-kapellasite under Pressure: Acknowledgments

+The XRD data sets can openly be accessed at https://doi.esrf.fr/10.15151/ESRF-DC-2191835598.
+The crystallographic structures are available from the joint CCDC/FIZ Karlsruhe data base with deposition number 2467984-2468000.
 We acknowledge the ESRF within the in-house proposals IH-HC-3746 and IH-HC-4021 and SOLEIL for provision of synchrotron radiation.
 We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG) via DR228/68-1 and TRR288 (No. 422213477, Project A03).
-The work of P.D. was funded by the Czech Science Foundation (research project GAČR 23-06810O).
 A.P. acknowledges support by Hochschuljubiläumsfonds der Stadt Wien (Grant No. H-918729/2022).
-We acknowledge the support of the French Agence Nationale de la Recherche, under Grant No. ANR- 18-CE30-0022 “LINK”.
-We thank Jeroen Jacobs for preparation and gas loading of the high-pressure cells, Apostolos Pantousas for single crystal refinement support and Jenz Jakschik for measurement support at the SOLEIL beamtime.
+We acknowledge the support of the French Agence Nationale de la Recherche, under Grant No. ANR-25-CE30-2010-01 “ULTIMAT” and the Fondation Charles Defforey-Institut de France.
+We thank Jeroen Jacobs for preparation and gas loading of the high-pressure cells, Apostolos Pantousas for single crystal refinement support and Jens Jakschik for measurement support at the SOLEIL beamtime.The work of P. D. was funded by the Czech Science Foundation (research Project No. GAČR 23-06810O).
+D.C. acknowledges funding from UK Research and Innovation (UKRI) through the UK government’s Horizon Europe funding guarantee (Grant No. EP/X025861/1) and thanks Prof. Stephen J. Blundell for his support.